Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 4. Prapatti (surrender to the Lord/devotion);
 5. Gurupasatti (devotion and self-surrender to God as Śrī Rādhā Kṛṣṇa)

 Even though all 5 limbs are important and required in the body of the Nimbarki sadhana to attain moksha(salvation).
 Special attention is given towards _Gurupasatti Yoga_.
-According to Sri Nimbarka, The jiva can attain salvation only by obeying the advices of Guru.
-If one follows the instructions of his/her Guru in an unperturbed, indiscriminate, unopposed manner he/she can attain the Moksha (liberation from all bondages even births and deaths) without observing any other rituals.
+According to Sri Nimbarka, The jiva can attain salvation by obeying the intructions of the Guru.
+If one follows the instructions of his/her Guru in an unperturbed, indiscriminate, unopposed manner he/she can attain Moksha without observing any other rituals.

 One of the types of dhyaana that the Nimbarki's perform, is that they meditate focusing between their eyebrows or on their bindi, visualizing Radha Krishna's forms and or partaking in leela with Radha and Krishna with one's spiritual body.
 Most of the rituals, upasana and dhyaana done by most Vaishnava's are in the tantric category of Vedic worship.